Program Director: Steven Cohen, MD

 The First Two Years

-The other clinical year occurs at Temple University Hospital.
+The other 12 months of clinical training occur at Temple University Hospital.
 At this location, fellows will have exposure to all aspects of hematology, both benign and malignant.
 Temple University is a recognized leader in the field of coagulation research.
 A general oncology experience is also provided.
 Fellows also rotate through the bone marrow transplant service.
 This unit performs marrow, peripheral blood stem cell, auto- and allogeneic transplants as well as matched unrelated donor and mismatched allogeneic transplants.
 Exposure to new technology such as non-myeloablative allogeneic transplants also is provided.
 There are full-time faculty members dedicated to the transplant program.

 The Third Year